UKRAINE: West should stand up to shelling of nuclear plants

 Step on it

-The Australian Defence Force has taken per week transferring to help folks in flood-impacted areas in Queensland and NSW.
-Hopefully the ADF would transfer a bit faster if Australia was below wartime assault.
+The Australian Defence Force has taken per week transferring to help individuals in flood-impacted areas in Queensland and NSW.
+Hopefully the ADF would transfer a bit faster if Australia was underneath wartime assault.

 Barry James, Lilydale